singharchit97/Calculate_Z-Score_GWAS/README.md

 # Z-score calculation from GWAS summary statistics for a given set of SNPs
 This R-script calculates Z-scores (required for post GWAS analysis like fine-mapping & colocalization analysis) from summary statistics file using Beta values (odds-ratio) and standard error (of odds ratio) for a given set of SNPs.
+The summary statistics input file should be tab seperated.
 The SNPs as input should be given as a text file with just one column and no header.

 ### Pull this repository
 Go to your working directory and run: